liweinan/jboss-webserver-and-eap-high-availability/HowToUseTomcatVault.md

 Tomcat Vault is a tool that allows you to encrypt the passwords in Apache Tomcat configuration files.

-For example, here is one line excerpted from "tomcat-users.xml":
+For example, here is one line excerpted from `tomcat-users.xml`:

 ```xml
 <user username="tomcat" password="tomcat" roles="tomcat"/>